platform-experience/pi-multiform/README.md

 - **Support for all native form functionality**

-	All native form functionality is supported, such as
+	For example:

 	- Client Scripts
-	- UI Policy
+	- UI Policies
 	- Read-only fields
 	- Mandatory fields
 	- Form layouts
 	- Reference fields
 	- Dictionary attributes

 - **Embedded “Child Forms” (related lists)**

-	Child forms can be embedded on the top, left, right, or bottom of a screen, or on all screens.
-Minimum and maximum number of related records can optionally be set.
+	Child forms can be embedded on the top, left, right, or bottom, of a screen, or on all screens.
+Minimum and maximum numbers of related records can optionally be set.

 - **Embedded “Child Widgets”**